Minors, Children and Youth

 Remember:

-In the event that a minor arrives on island without a completed medical release form:
+In the event that a minor arrives on island without having submitted medical release form:

-- If we are unable to obtain some form of signed medical release from the parents or legal guardian, we will ask the minor to leave the island, accompanied by his or her adult sponsor or conference representative.
+• If we are unable to obtain the medical release from the parents or legal guardian, we will ask the minor to leave the island, accompanied by his or her adult sponsor or conference representative.

 Children 8 and Under